sje-mse/yacobo/README.md

 Images are provided in the `binaries` and the `bootloader_only_binaries` folders.
 The images in the former folder also load a "blink" sketch onto the chips, which can be a nice way to check that the flashing process worked.

-### Picking the correct bootloader image

-The correct bootloader binary follows the name format `generic_boot20_*.bin`, where `*` stands for the pin of the designated as the status LED.
+The correct bootloader binary follows the name format `generic_boot20_*.bin`, where `*` stands for the pin designated as the status LED.
 This can be determined by examining the front of the blue pill board.

 ![Blue Pill Status LED](/pictures/blue-pill-led.jpg)